Landlord insurance: Protect your rental property

 Protect items you own that you keep at your rented home – like landscaping equipment, maintenance equipment and household appliances or furnishings.

-If your tenants can’t live in your rented home because of an insured loss or damage, we’ll replace your rental income until your property is repaired or rebuilt, for up to a year.
+If your tenants can’t live in your rented home because of an insured loss or damage, we’ll replace your rental income until your property is repaired or rebuilt.

 Additional landlord insurance coverages

 This coverage can help in some smelly situations.
-If water backs up or escapes into your home through a sewer, sump, septic tank, or floor drain, this will cover you for the damage caused.
+If water backs up or escapes into your rental home through a sewer, sump, septic tank or floor drain, this will cover you for the damage caused.
 Coverage offered depends on eligibility.

 Why buy landlord insurance with Sonnet?